Madhunisha1997/Exploratory-data-analysis-using-power-BI/README.md

-CREATING A COMPREHENSIVE EXPLORATORY DATA ANALYSIS (EDA) REPORT FOR GLOBAL ELECTRONICS OBJECTIVE
+CREATING A COMPREHENSIVE EXPLORATORY DATA ANALYSIS (EDA) REPORT FOR GLOBAL ELECTRONICS

+OBJECTIVE

-To uncover insights into customer demographics, purchasing behaviours, product performance, store operations, and the impact of currency fluctuations on sales.
+       1. To uncover insights into customer demographics, purchasing behaviours, product performance, store operations, and the impact of currency fluctuations on sales.
-Highlight the ultimate goal of leveraging these insights to inform marketing strategies, inventory management, sales forecasting, product development, and store operations.
+       2. Highlight the ultimate goal of leveraging these insights to inform marketing strategies, inventory management, sales forecasting, product development, and store operations.

-DATA CLEANING
+1. DATA CLEANING

- 1. Handling missing values
+  a) Handling missing values

         Sales Dataset
             a)	Dropped ‘Delivery_Date’ column since 79% of the data were missing